StackPointCloud/stackpoint-api-docs/source/includes/_organizations.md

 **Name** | **Required** | **Description**
 ---------|--------------|----------------
 **name** | Yes | Organization name.
-**slug** | No | A human-readable unique identifier, used for storing Organization data.
-The only allowed characters are the 26 US ANSI letters (upper or lowercase), numbers, dashes, and hyphens.
-50 characters max.
-Example: `my-organization`.
-**logo** | No | URL of the Organization logo.
+**logo** | Organization logo.
 This value is `null` if a custom logo has not been set.
+To set a custom logo, send the request as content type `application/x-www-form-urlencoded`.

 ### Return Values